hmchou56/centra8/suntowns2017/visainfo.md

 ## Invitation Letter

 <p>
-Please contact Prof. José Fortes (fortes [at] acis.ufl.edu) if you need a letter of invitation to support your U.S. visa application.
+Please contact Grace Hong (gshong (at) acis (dot) ufl (dot) edu) if you need a letter of invitation to support your U.S. visa application.
 Please provide the information below in your email request: <br />
 <ul type="circle">
 <li>Your full name as appeared in your passport </li>
 <li>Title/Position and name of your organization</li>